b-lukaszuk/golang_luzne_zadanka/book3/ch14/README.md

 # Lesson 14.
 First-class functions.

+## Task 1

+Playing the with code from listing 14.6 in [Go Playground](https://go.dev/play/)).
+No task/solution to be put as separate file in this folder.

 ## Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**